-From 5k to half marathon, beer to bacon, there’s a race in the U.S. that’ll have you lacing up those sneakers, eating your feelings, and popping top in glorious celebration.
+From a 5k to a half marathon, beer to bacon, there’s a race in the US that’ll have you lacing up those sneakers, eating your feelings, and popping top in glorious celebration.

 Pizza is universally loved, but New Yorkers know all about the perfect slice.
-So the NYC Pizza Run just makes sense.
-For seven years, pizza lovers have run two miles through Manhattan’s Tompkins Square Park.
-But instead of a post-race pie, runners will have to eat three slices (courtesy of Pizza by Certé, who sources local ingredients!) throughout the race, on the fly (New York-style, one might say).
+So, the NYC Pizza Run just makes sense.
+For eight years, pizza lovers have run two miles through Manhattan’s Tompkins Square Park.
+But instead of a post-race pie, runners will have to eat two slices (courtesy of Pizza by Certé, who sources local ingredients!) throughout the race, on the fly (New York-style, one might say).
 There’s also a free drink at the end, if you can stomach it.

 When did donut runs become so popular?
 Pittsburgh’s Donut Dash will have you run a mile, cram six (full size) donuts, then sprint back the way you came.
-Cleveland’s The Frosty Four is like a beer mile, but with donuts.
-Each lap you’ll crush a new Jack Frost donut (there will be judges to make sure you don’t miss a crumb).
-And the granddaddy of them all, The Krispy Kreme Challenge on NC State’s campus in Raleigh, will pit you against 2,400 calories in the form of 12 doughnuts over five miles.
+Irvine, CA’s Great Donut Run/Walk 5k gives you two chances to stock your stomach with sweets.
+Their Donut Run 5k takes runners to the Donut Hole Zone halfway through the race for all the donut holes you can handle.
+Still have a sweet tooth?
+Their 5k Donut Challenge goes one step further, guiding runners to the Donut Hole Zone AND the Donut Challenge Zone for a two donut top off before heading to the finish line.
+But the granddaddy of them all, The Krispy Kreme Challenge on NC State’s campus in Raleigh, will pit you against 2,400 calories in the form of 12 doughnuts over five miles.
 Run hard, eat hard, and hold it down, gang.

 Okay, now take everything we said and sub in wine.
-Yeah, call all your wino friends, because if you’ve got a winery nearby, you may have the Wicked Wine Run dishing out exercise with heavy-handed pours.
-Honestly, it’s everything you could want: A 5k run through a beautiful vineyard or venue; wine stops along the way; live music, food trucks and tours at the finish; and MORE WINE!
+Yeah, call all your wino friends, because if you’ve got a winery nearby, you may have the Wicked Wine Run dishing out exercise and heavy-handed pours.
+Honestly, it’s everything you could want: A 5k run through a beautiful vineyard or venue; wine stops along the way; live music, food trucks and tours at the finish; and ALL THE WINE!
 Check here to see if there’s one near you.
 Glug, glug, glug.

 Want an express experience at the Tulsa State Fair?
 Run the Corndog Classic 5k.
 It packs all the excitement of a Midwest country fair into about 25ish minutes (if you’re quick about it).
 When you run through Expo Square, you actually will see all of Tulsa’s famed fair.
 But what would be a fair without fair food?!
 During your jaunt, you’ll have to eat a mini corndog, put a beer or lemonade down the hatch, and do-si-do with the always-tricky-to-eat caramel apple.
 Welcome to side stitch city.
 Oh, and wear white because it’s also a color run.